 Convention Example Button, menu, text box, field, or check box label From Minimum log level, select Notification.
-CLI input config system dns set primary <address_ipv4> end</address_ipv4> CLI output FGT-602803030703 # get system settings comments : (null) opmode : nat Emphasis HTTP connections are not secure and can be intercepted by a third party.
-File content Authentication <body>You must authenticate to use this service.</body>
+CLI input config system dns set primary <address_ipv4> end</address_ipv4> CLI output FGT-602803030703 # get system settings

-Convention Example Hyperlink Visit the Fortinet Support website.
+Convention Example comments : (null) opmode : nat Emphasis HTTP connections are not secure and can be intercepted by a third party.
+File content Authentication <body>You must authenticate to use this service.</body> Hyperlink Visit the Fortinet Customer Service and Support website.
 Keyboard entry Type a name for the remote VPN peer or client, such as Central_Office_1 .
 Navigation Go to Monitor > Status > DHCP.
 Publication For details, see the FortiVoice Phone System Administration Guide.

-Connecting to the web-based manager of the FortiVoice Gateway
+Logging in to the FortiVoice Gateway web-based manager

-Connect to the web-based manager by using the IP address, administrative access protocol, administrator account, and password that you have already configured during the FortiVoice Gateway deployment.
+Log in to the web-based manager of the FortiVoice Gateway by using the IP address, administrative access protocol, administrator account, and password that you have already configured during the FortiVoice Gateway deployment.